ShippingEasy/shipping_easy-php/README.md

 ### Configuration

 You will need a ShippingEasy API key and secret to sign your API requests.
-These can be found in your store's settings (https://app.shippingeasy.com/settings/stores).
-Please note that these credentials are for a specific store on a ShippingEasy account and you could potentially have multiple stores.
+These can be found in your account's settings (https://app.shippingeasy.com/settings/api_credentials).

 Once you have the credentials, add them to the libary's configuration: